gitdev-a/sample-nodejs-ecs/readme.md

 # Example Node.js Project

-This is a sample Node.js calculator project and auto deployemnt code in AWS cloud environment using Terraform.
+This is a sample Node.js calculator project and auto deployment code in AWS cloud environment using Terraform.

 ## Table of Contents